worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 The encounter happened on January 24\.
 She monitored through the night.
 The public broadcast showed Uranus in beautiful detail—pale blue-green, almost featureless, rings barely visible, moons in perfect clarity.
 The scientists were ecstatic.

-Sarah listened to the frequencies.
+Liv listened to the frequencies.

 The five-tone signal appeared.
 The voice fragments.
 The coordinate data.
 Everything she expected.